pherbers/adventofcode2024/README.md

 ## Day 10
 Quick and Dirty Depth First Search!
 Because it is fun I made the DFS results an Iterable for visualizing.
 Should also keep memory efficiency through that.

+## Day 11
+Part 2 went from "oh no my RAM is in paging hell after 45 iterations" to "400ms execution time" by switching from a list to a dictionary (since the order of the stones is irrelevant, thanks reddit)